karollynecosta/aws_solutions_architect-associate/README.md

 		1. Price Class All: all regions -- best performance
 		2. Price Class 200: most regions, but excludes the most expensive regions
 		3. Price Class 100: only the least expensive regions

+CloudFront Multi-tier cache:
+	Regional edge caches that improve latency.

+	Bypass: Dynamic content, as determined at request time (cache-behavior configured to forward all headers) Proxy methods PUT/POST/PATCH/OPTIONS/DELETE go directly to the origin
 ```

 Aws Global Accelerator: